Skip to main content

 Elective Science Courses

-209 Marine Science (UAlbany ACAS 100 Contemporary Issues in Life Sciences) – Grades 10–12, 1/2 Unit
+209 Marine Science (UAlbany ACAS 100 Contemporary Issues in Life Sciences) – Grades 10–12, 1/2 Unit – Curious to learn more?
+Watch the video!

-• Prerequisite: Living Environment & Earth Science
+• Prerequisite: Life Science Biology & Earth and Space Science

 • Focus on ocean life, ecosystems, and conservation.

-220 Oceanography – Grades 10–12, 1/2 Unit
+220 Oceanography (SUNY Oneonta ESCI1010 Introduction to Oceanography) – Grades 10–12, 1/2 Unit – Curious to learn more?
+Watch the video!

-• Prerequisite: Living Environment & Earth Science
+• Prerequisite: Life Science Biology & Earth and Space Science

 • Physical, chemical, and geological aspects of the ocean.